 A well-designed database enforces relevant business rules

-Every organization does its work a little differently, and as such, each organization has its own unique requirements for its data, also known as business rules.
-If your company is the size of Microsoft, you’ll use databases differently than if you’re a small video operation.
+Every organization does its work a little differently, and as such, each organization has its own business rules.
+Ideally, your team’s database should enforce your unique business rules.

 How to design your relational database, step by step

-If this all sounds unfamiliar or overwhelming, don’t worry—there is a systematic process you can follow that will ensure your relational database management system (or RDBMS) follows good design principles, is well-suited to your organization’s needs, and avoids common pitfalls.
+If this all sounds unfamiliar or overwhelming, don’t worry—there’s a systematic process you can follow so your relational database management system (or RDBMS) follows good design principles, is well-suited to your organization’s needs, and avoids common pitfalls.

-You may even wish to work together with managers, leadership, and end users to jointly write out a mission statement for your database, like: “The purpose of the Mingei International Museum database is to maintain the data for our art collection,” or “Zenbooth’s database will store all of the data for our manufacturing resource planning.”
+You may even want to work with stakeholders, executive leadership, and end users to jointly write out a mission statement for your database, like: “The purpose of the Mingei International Museum database is to maintain the data for our art collection,” or “Zenbooth’s database will store all of the data for our manufacturing resource planning.”

 - How is your organization currently collecting data?
 Are you using spreadsheets?
 Paper templates?
 Another database?
-Whichever of these methods you’re using, find the most complete samples of work that you can, and look through them to find as many different attributes as you can.
+Find the most complete samples of work that you can, and look through them to find as many different attributes as you can.
 For example, your editorial calendar might currently be living in a spreadsheet, and have columns for “Author,” “Due Date,” “Editor,” and so on.

 - How is your organization currently presenting data?
 What kinds of reports does your organization use?
 PDFs?
 Slide decks?
 Web pages?
 Carefully examine any types of presentations that incorporate data from your current data collection methods and use them to identify potential fields.

 - How are your team members currently using data?
-The best way to determine the answers to this question is by talking to team members—both management and end users—to identify their current data use patterns and case studies, as well as any gaps in the current system.
+Talk to team members—both management and end users—to identify their current data use patterns and case studies, as well as any gaps in the current system.
 You can ask questions like, “What types of data are you currently using?” and have them review the samples you collected.
-Importantly, these interviews can also illuminate plans for the future growth of the organization, which will give you insight into future information requirements and the type of relational database model that would be the best fit.
+These interviews can also illuminate plans for the future growth of the organization, which will give you insight into the type of relational database model that would be the best fit.